 The Consultation-Liaison experience is a six-week full-time rotation on the inpatient consultation psychiatry service.
 This rotation teaches residents the fundamentals of psychiatric consultation in a primary care hospital setting.
 Residents learn to work as a consultant to medical/surgical staff to evaluate psychiatric symptoms in medically ill patients and to offer appropriate psychotherapeutic and psychopharmacologic interventions.

-is a six-week rotation in psychiatric emergency services within the Cambridge Hospital ED.
+The Emergency experience is a six-week rotation in psychiatric emergency services within the Cambridge Hospital Emergency Department [ED].
 With over 5,000 mental/behavioral health visits per year, this service is one of the busiest in Massachusetts.
 Here, the PGY2 Resident focuses on rapid diagnostic and dispositional assessments of adult and child patients with acute mental health issues.
 Emergency Psychiatric Services are provided by attendings, social workers, residents and ED physicians, nurses, and staff.

 Three months are spent working with patients in a partial hospital program at the Massachusetts Mental Health Center.
 Cambridge residents work alongside residents from the Harvard/Longwood Residency program where they focus on CBT and DBT training with the most severely impaired patients with psychosis, mood disorders and psychosocial dysfunction.
 During this rotation residents return to Cambridge Health Alliance for Wednesday didactics, outpatient continuity care, and supervision.